polterguy/phosphorusfive/core/p5.webapp/system42/apps/README.md

 ========

 This folder contains all of your System42 applications.
 An application is a folder that normally, at the very least, contains one file, "launch.hl".
-This file is the Hyperlisp file that is executed when the user choose to start your app.
+This file is the Hyperlambda file that is executed when the user choose to start your app.

-In addition, an app can optionally contain a "startup.hl" Hyperlisp file, directly within its main folder.
+In addition, an app can optionally contain a "startup.hl" Hyperlambda file, directly within its main folder.
 This file is evaluated when the web-server initially starts, and/or restarts, and is useful for initializing your app.

 This allows you to distribute your Phosphorus apps using x-copy deployment.
 By default, Phosphorus Five contains